-Through this Equity & Justice Action Plan we will expand the community of people who feel like they belong at The Blue Room Theatre.
+Through this Equity and Justice Action Plan we will expand the community of people who feel like they belong at The Blue Room Theatre.
 This is a commitment to implementing practical actions that will reduce the barriers for people from underrepresented groups to participate in our organisation and programs.
-Through our actions we aspire to achieve real change within The Blue Room Theatre, and for this change to contribute to a more inclusive arts sector that is representative of the people and experiences in our society.
+Through our actions we aspire to achieve real change within The Blue Room Theatre, and that this change will contribute to a more inclusive arts sector that is representative of the people and experiences in our society.